 Beijing Capital International Airport (PEK) is one of the world's largest and busiest airports, and the major gateway to the most-visited country in Asia.
 The airport used to be slightly drab, but it was revamped and upgraded for the Beijing Summer Olympics in 2008 and is now a world-class international hub.
-Beijing Airport has three terminals, all of which have a top-quality selection of shopping, food and beverage options.
-Passengers transiting through Beijing International are certain to notice the beauty of the airport.
+Beijing Airport has three terminals, all of which have a top-quality selection of shopping, food, and beverage options.
 As with much traditional Chinese architecture, the art of feng shui is employed to imbue the building with good luck and positive energy.
-Travellers should try to book a window-seat for their flight into Beijing, as the view of the ring-roads encircling Tiananmen Square is breath-taking.
+Travellers should try to book a window seat for their flight into Beijing, as the view of the ring-roads encircling Tiananmen Square is breath-taking.

-The airport is situated 17 miles (28km) north of Beijing.
+The airport is situated 20 miles (32km) northeast of Beijing.

 Getting to the city